jplattel/obsidian-clipper/readme.md

 3. Navigate to the [Chrome Addons](about:addons)
 4. Add the zipfile from `build/firefox` through the cog menu.
 5. You're now ready to configure the extension, see the steps below in Usage & Settings:

+This extenion is only tested on Chrome/Firefox on OS X. I've heard people got it working on Unix with the flatpak Obsidian app.

 ## Usage & Settings